Emirates Employment and Immigration Laws 2026: Complete Guide to New Visa Rules, Regulations & Penalties

 • Employment Permit

-Countries Exempted from UAE Visa Requirements in 2026
+Countries Exempted from Emirates Visa Requirements in 2026

-Citizens from the following countries can enter the UAE without a pre-approved visa:
+Citizens from the following countries can enter the Emirates without a pre-approved visa:

 Australia, Canada, Japan, Malaysia, Monaco, New Zealand, South Korea, United Kingdom, United States, Russia, Ireland, China, Andorra, Brunei, San Marino, Vatican City, Hong Kong.